Brunswick man, 37, dies on Sebago Lake

-A Brunswick man, who was being towed behind a pontoon boat on Sebago Lake in Casco on Sunday afternoon, died, possibly as the result of some type of medical issue.
+A Brunswick man who was being towed behind a pontoon boat on Sebago Lake in Casco died Sunday afternoon, possibly as the result of some type of medical issue, authorities said.

-Corey Wilcox, 37, started showing signs of medical distress, but when the pontoon boat slowed to help him, people on board the pontoon boat and another boat tried unsuccessfully to administer lifesaving measures, according to a news release issued Sunday evening by the Maine Warden Service.
+Corey Wilcox, 37, started showing signs of medical distress, but when the pontoon boat slowed to help him, people on board the boat and another vessel tried unsuccessfully to administer lifesaving measures, according to a news release issued Sunday night by the Maine Warden Service.

 Emergency medical personnel pronounced Wilcox dead at the scene.
-He was transported to a local funeral home in Casco where the state’s chief medical examiner is expected to perform an autopsy.
+He was transported to a funeral home in Casco, where the state’s chief medical examiner was expected to perform an autopsy.

 Wilcox, who was not wearing a life jacket, was being towed on a tube behind a 22-foot Sun Tracker pontoon boat around 4:30 p.m. on New Place Cove near the Point Sebago resort.
 There were five people on the pontoon boat, which had been rented from Port Harbor Marine.